joannakl/ossd/syllabus.markdown

 - official: passing CSCI.UA.0201 with a grade of C or better
 - interest in learning about open source culture, history, licensing and development models
 - willingness to share and collaborate
+- willingness to participate in class discussions (you cannot go through this class by sitting quietly in a corner and never voicing any opinions)